 As well as the information at the Astro Pi web site, there are plenty of other resources available, some of which will allow you to carry out some great experiments in the comfort of your own little piece of space.
 We’ve had a look around, and put together a collection of some of these links.

-If you’re totally new to the Raspberry Pi, you may need a bit of help just to get you started; and for this there is an excellent ‘how to get started with the Raspberry Pi’ guide at the following link:-
+If you are totally new to the Raspberry Pi, you may need a bit of help just to get you started; and for this, there is an excellent ‘how to get started with the Raspberry Pi’ guide at the following link:

-If you’re already familiar with the Pi, you can probably skip this, and jump straight in and get going.
-All you’ll need, to do some of the Astro Pi Sense Hat experiments and programs, is a Raspberry Pi, and a Sense Hat.
-You can find both of these items at the following links:-
+If you are already familiar with the Pi, you can probably skip this, and jump straight in and get going.
+All you will need, to do some of the Astro Pi Sense Hat experiments and programs, is a Raspberry Pi, and a Sense Hat.
+You can find both of these items at the following links:

-If you’re not sure how to set up either NOOBS or Raspbian Jessie, we recommend that you download and install the latest version of NOOBS, by follow the instructions at the link below:
+If you are not sure how to set up either NOOBS or Raspbian Jessie, we recommend that you download and install the latest version of NOOBS, by following the instructions at the link below:

-To help with the NOOBS installation, we’ve also put together a few other handy tips for setting up NOOBS at the following blog post:-
+To help with the NOOBS installation, we have also put together a few other handy tips for setting up NOOBS at the following blog post:

 Although we recommend that you download and use the latest versions of NOOBS or Raspbian, it is possible to upgrade an older version by following the instructions at the following link:-

-The latest versions of NOOBS and Raspbian Jessie should include the Sense Hat software library that you’ll need to run the Astro Pi Sense Hat programs.
-However, if you do have any problems, the Sense Hat software library can be downloaded separately by following the instructions at the following link:-
+The latest versions of NOOBS and Raspbian Jessie should include the Sense Hat software library that you will need to run the Astro Pi Sense Hat programs.
+However, if you do have any problems, the Sense Hat software library can be downloaded separately by following the instructions at the following link:

-As already mentioned, there are a number of Python code examples, that you can run on your Raspberry Pi, available from links at the Astro Pi web site.
+As already mentioned, there are a number of Python code examples that you can run on your Raspberry Pi, available from links at the Astro Pi web site.
 Many of these examples are available on GitHub.
-To download these examples from GitHub, navigate to the appropriate URL on your Raspberry Pi, for example:-
+To download these from GitHub, navigate to the appropriate URL on your Raspberry Pi, for instance: